-Access to the Bachelor's degree program in Agricultural Sciences is subject to the following additional admission requirements in accordance with § 2 of the Program-specific Examination and Study Regulations (SPSO):
+Access to the Bachelor's degree program in Environmental Engineering is subject to the following additional admission requirements in accordance with § 2 of the Program-specific Examination and Study Regulations (SPSO):

-Further information on the implementation and billing of the internship is given by the internship office of the Faculty.
+Further information on the implementation and billing of the internship is given by the study office.